kyleweishaar-zz/JIRA-postman/README.md

 A script to build JIRA tasks using postman collections and Newman.

+## Note about passwords

+Your JIRA password is stored to the postman environment file so you'll either want to change the authentication or just don't share this with others.
+I've added the _env_ files to the ignore list.

 ## Installation

-Your JIRA password is stored to the postman environment file so you'll either want to change the authentication or just don't share this with others.

-For the root folder, run the following command to install the dependencies:
+From the root folder, run the following command to install the dependencies:

 ```bash
 npm install